tuttlem/tuttlem.github.io/_posts/2025-07-20-pattern-matching-under-the-hood.md

 Because OCaml has an optimizing native compiler (`ocamlopt`), well-structured matches can be nearly as fast as imperative conditionals.

 **Performance Tip:** Make matches exhaustive or handle `Match_failure` explicitly, and avoid overly nested patterns without reason.

+{% include callout.html type="info" title="Pro tip" text="Although OCaml performs exhaustiveness checking, it still allows incomplete matches if you accept the risk of a Match_failure exception at runtime.
+Consider enabling compiler warnings for safety." %}

 ### Comparing the Three